testcontainers/testcontainers-elixir/README.md

 For more detailed information about the API, different container configurations, and advanced usage scenarios, please refer to the [API documentation](https://hexdocs.pm/testcontainers/api-reference.html).

+## Windows support

+### Native
+You can run on windows natively with elixir and erlang.

+First install Visual Studio 2022 with Desktop development with C++.

+Open visual studio dev shell.
+I do it by just opening an empty c++ project, then View -> Terminal.

+Enable "Expose daemon on tcp://localhost:2375 without TLS" in Docker settings.

+for powershell:

+`$Env:DOCKER_HOST = "tcp://localhost:2375"`

+for cmd:

+`set DOCKER_HOST=tcp://localhost:2375`

+Compile and run tests:

+`mix deps.get`

+`mix deps.compile`

+`mix test`

 ## Contributing

 We welcome your contributions!
 Please see our contributing guidelines (TBD) for more details on how to submit patches and the contribution workflow.